Advertisement

 White outline of a cooking pot with handles and a tilted lid, shown on a black circular background.
 An arrow curves above the lid, suggesting the pot is being opened to reveal something delicious like chile colorado.

-How to Store or Freeze Chipotle Paste
+How to Store Chipotle Paste

 Where to Buy Chipotles in Adobo